ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletingbundle.md

 Reverting your license to an earlier version might cause your vCenter Server instance to fail.
 You can choose to revert a license to an earlier version at your own risk, but first consider the functions that are not available when you are reverting.
 For more information, see [Comparison chart for VMware component editions](/docs/vmwaresolutions?topic=vmwaresolutions-solution-appendix).
 {: important}

-## Important considerations before you remove the Hybridity Bundle from a multi-site environment
+## Important considerations before you remove the Hybridity Bundle from a multisite environment
 {: #vc_hybrid_deletingbundle-considerations}

-Review the following considerations before you remove the Hybridity Bundle from a multi-site environment:
+Review the following considerations before you remove the Hybridity Bundle from a multisite environment:

-* You must apply BYOL licenses to all multi-site deployments before you remove rental licenses.
+* You must apply BYOL licenses to all multisite deployments before you remove rental licenses.
-* You must combine VMware NSX licenses and have enough capacity to use across all multi-site deployments.
+* You must combine VMware NSX licenses and have enough capacity to use across all multisite deployments.
-* You must create a single support ticket to remove the Hybridity Bundle from all multi-site deployments.
+* You must create a single support ticket to remove the Hybridity Bundle from all multisite deployments.

-When you remove the Hybridity Bundle from a multi-site environment, BYOL licenses are applied.
-It is your responsibility to ensure that the license editions are consistent across all sites in the multi-site configuration.
+When you remove the Hybridity Bundle from a multisite environment, BYOL licenses are applied.
+It is your responsibility to ensure that the license editions are consistent across all sites in the multisite configuration.
 {: note}

 ## Before you remove the Hybridity Bundle